Lemon-Chad/jpizza-docs/source/nativefuncs.md

 - `contains<list, value>` : Returns true if the list contains the value.
 - `sublist<list, start, end>` : Returns the sublist between the start and end indices.
 - `join<str, list>` : Returns a string of each item in the list seperated by `str`, for example: `join(" ", ["Hello,", "World!"]) -> "Hello, World!"`
+- `indexOf<list, item>` : Returns the index of the item in the list.
+Returns -1 if the item is not in the list.

 ## Dictionary Modifiers